STIXProject/stixproject.github.io/documentation/idioms/incident-timestamps/index.md

 ## Data model

-STIX uses a [rich model of time for incidents](/data-model/{{site.current_version}}/incident/TimeType) which allows an organization to define
+STIX uses a [rich model of time for incidents](/data-model/{{site.current_version}}/incident/TimeType) which allows an organization to represent the times that various events occurred during the course of the incident.

 To represent this (notional) breach, we first describe the breach as having been discovered internally, with the organization listed as the `Victim` and the internal team who reported it is captured under `Information Source`.

-The time when the machine was infected is stored as `Initial Compromise Time`.
-We can store the time they found the infected computer as `Incident Discovery Time`, and when they cleaned and rebuilt it under `Restoration Achieved Time`.
+The time when the machine was infected is represented in the `Initial Compromise Time` field.
+The time they found the infected computer is the `Incident Discovery Time` and when they cleaned and rebuilt it is `Restoration Achieved Time`.
 Finally, `Incident Reported Time` is when the company disclosed the breach.

-Note that timestamps related to a given Incident should be stored under `incident:Time`, as these are directly related to the breach in question.
-Contrast with `Information_Source ` which represents the metadata for the incident report itself.
+Note that timestamps describing the incident should be represented under `incident:Time`, as these are data directly related to the breach in question. `Information_Source/Time` also allows you to represent timestamps, but rather than data about the incident they represent metadata about the incident report.
+For example, `Information_Source/Time/Produced_Time` represents the time the incident record was produced.
+Similarly, the `@timestamp` field is used to version the construct and should not be used to represent any time related to the incident itself.

 {% highlight xml linenos %}
 <stix:STIX_Package